abrennec/tbag_2021/01_audio_rendering/readme.md

 ### Assignments

-In many cases, you will be asked to submit your solutions to Github.
-If so, please submit them to the assignments folder of the corresponding session, i.e., "01_introduction".
-To do so, go to the assignments folder and create a folder.
-Name it **<my_last_name>** and put your results into that folder, for example, like so:
+Please submit your solutions to Github to the "projects" folder and create a folder that carries your last name.
+Put your results into that folder, for example, like so:

 ```
-For any written assignments:
-01_intro/assignments/Brennecke/solution.md
+projects/01_audio_projects/Brennecke/solution.md
 ```

 ---